jthygit/my-new-project/README.md

 created by Reaktor Innovations and University of Helsinki.
 Copy the template, paste it to your GitHub README and edit! -->

-# Using AI in analyzing satellite data
+# Using AI in interpretation of satellite data

 Final project for the Building AI course